-Pre-requisite: Construction Careers Elective in Grades 10, 11, or 12

-The course is designed for the student who works to further regard wood applications.
+Pre-requisite: Construction Careers Elective in Grades 9, 10, 11, or 12 The course is designed for the students who work to further regard wood applications.
 Students will develop and research technical skills.
 Special emphasis will be put on cabinet making and introduction on power tools, special setups, and tool safety.